 Aileen’s grandfather Jim, who was in the British Army during the war, trained the Polish troops to get them ready for battle and met Wojtek during his time in Palestine.
 When he returned home, he visited the camp and played with Wojtek, as did all the local children who were allowed to sit on his back.
 Although a lot of the time Wojtek was free to roam the camp, he was tied up at night and had a cuff of bells on his leg so the soldiers knew where he was at any time.
 Wojtek despite his strength could be a very gentle bear, playing with a beetle for hours on end though he also enjoyed stalking and frightening sheep.
 He attended local dances with the soldiers, sitting upright and swaying to the music and loved to touch and nuzzle people.

-During my visit to Berwickshire, whilst in Duns, where Polish soldiers were stationed during the war, just by chance I met a couple who also had memories of Wojtek in their family.
-Duns has a statue of Wojtek donated to the town by their twin town of Zagan in Poland.
+During my visit to Berwickshire whilst in Duns, where Polish soldiers were stationed during the war, just by chance I met a couple who also had memories of Wojtek in their family.
+Duns has a statue of Wojtek in action, donated to the town by their twin town of Zagan in Poland.

-Married to the owner of the land where Winfield Camp was based, Aileen has always wanted to remember Wojtek in some way and over time the idea of a statue was formed.
+Married to the owner of the land on which Winfield Camp was situated, Aileen has always wanted to remember Wojtek in some way and over time the idea of a statue was formed.
 The memorial in Edinburgh, Princess Street Gardens, was originally planned by Aileen to be situated on the former Winfield Camp but when the news went viral and the story caught on worldwide, the expectations grew about it’s size and place.
-Aileen set up the Wojtek Memorial Trust to fund the statue which took eight years to complete and was unveiled in 2015.
+Aileen set up the Wojtek Memorial Trust with others, to fund the statue which took eight years to complete and was unveiled in 2015.